Code-Institute-Submissions/IzzySoprano-We-Glove-Boxing_JuneResub/README.md

 - As a **shopper**, I want to be able to view a list of products so that I can choose some items to purchase.
 - As a **shopper**, I want to be able to filter products that I am interested in without searching through all the products.
-- As a **shopper**, I want to be able to select individual products to see more detailed information and add the item to my shopping cart..
+- As a **shopper**, I want to be able to select individual products to see more detailed information and add the item to my shopping cart.
 - As a **shopper**, I want to be able to see items I have placed in my shopping cart easily so that I can keep track of what I am buying
 -As a **shopper**, I want to be able to see breadcrumb navigation links to see where I am on the site easily.